mtvbrianking/laravel-mtn-momo/readme.md

 **Database Migration**

-The package service provider registers its own database migrations with the framework, so you should migrate your database after installation.
+The package service provider registers it's own database migrations with the framework, so you should migrate your database after installation.
 The migration will create a tokens tables your application needs to store access tokens from MTN MOMO API.

 ```bash
 php artisan migrate